pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

 ## Overview

-[FreeSurfer's infant pipeline](https://surfer.nmr.mgh.harvard.edu/fswiki/infantFS) provides a morphological analysis of human neuroanatomy from MRI scans of subjects that are between 0 and 24 months old.
+[FreeSurfer's infant pipeline](https://surfer.nmr.mgh.harvard.edu/fswiki/infantFS) provides a morphological (both voluimetric and surface-based) analysis of human neuroanatomy from MRI scans of subjects that are between 0 and 24 months old.

 The input to the pipeline is an T1-weighted MRI image that has been optimized to maximize the contrast between grey matter, white matter and cerebral spinal fluid (CSF).
 See [this document](https://www.nmr.mgh.harvard.edu/~andre/FreeSurfer_recommended_morphometry_protocols.pdf) for guidance on how to configure your MRI scanner to generate these images.